-- 5.1 In complex mixtures of gamma-ray emitters, the degree of interference of one nuclide in the determination of another is governed by several factors.
+5.1 In complex mixtures of gamma-ray emitters, the degree of interference of one nuclide in the determination of another is governed by several factors.
 Interference will occur when the photopeaks from two separate nuclides overlap within the resolution of the gamma-ray spectrometer.
 Most modern analysis software can deconvolute multiplets where the separation of any two adjacent peaks is more than 0.5 FWHM (see Refs (20) and (21)).
-For peak separations that are smaller than 0.5 FWHM, most interference situations can be resolved with the use of automatic interference correction algorithms (22). - 5.2 If the nuclides are present in the mixture in very unequal radioactive portions and if nuclides of higher gamma-ray energy are predominant, the interpretation of minor, less energetic gamma-ray photopeaks becomes difficult due to the high Compton continuum and backscatter.
+For peak separations that are smaller than 0.5 FWHM, most interference situations can be resolved with the use of automatic interference correction algorithms (22).

+5.2 If the nuclides are present in the mixture in very unequal radioactive portions and if nuclides of higher gamma-ray energy are predominant, the interpretation of minor, less energetic gamma-ray photopeaks becomes difficult due to the high Compton continuum and backscatter.

-- 5.3 True coincidence summing (also called cascade summing) occurs regardless of the overall count rate for any radionuclide that emits two or more gamma rays in coincidence.
+5.3 True coincidence summing (also called cascade sum-

+ming) occurs regardless of the overall count rate for any radionuclide that emits two or more gamma rays in coincidence.
 Cobalt-60 is an example where both a 1173-keV and a 1332-keV gamma ray are emitted from a single decay.
-If the sample is placed close to the detector, there is a finite probability that both gamma rays from each decay interact within the resolving time of the detector resulting in a loss of counts from both full energy peaks.
+If the same is placed close to the detector, there is a finite probability that both gamma rays from each decay interact with the detector resulting in a loss of counts from both full energy peaks.
 Coincidence summing and the resulting losses to the photopeak areas can be considerable (>10 %) before a sum peak at an energy equal to the sum of the coincident gamma-ray energies becomes visible.
-Coincidence summing and the resulting losses to the two individual photopeak areas can be reduced to the point of being negligible by increasing the source to detector distance or by using a small detector.
+Coincidence summing can be reduced to the point of being negligible by increasing the source to detector distance.
 Coincidence summing can be a severe problem if a well-type detector is used.
-See Test Methods E 181 and (7) for more information. - 5.4 Random summing is a function of count rate (not dead time) and occurs in all measurements.
+See General Methods E 181 and (7) for more information.

+5.4 Random summing is a function of count rate (not dead time) and occurs in all measurements.
 The random summing rate is proportional to the total count squared and to the resolving time of the detector and electronics.
-For most systems, uncorrected random summing losses can be held to less than 1 % by limiting the total counting rate to less than 1000 count/s.
+For most systems, uncorrected random summing losses can be held to less than 1 % by limiting the total counting rate to less than 1000 counts.
 However, high-precision analyses can be performed at high count rates by the use of pileup rejection circuitry and dead-time correction techniques.
-Refer to Test Methods E 181 for more information.
+Refer to General Methods E 181 for more information.